Zak12334/Gym-Booking-App/README.md

 # Gym-Booking-App
-This is a mobile application that allowes users to book an appointment for a gym session.
+This is a mobile application that allowes users to book an appointment for a gym session, I made it using java kotlin and using Android Studio as IDE